 6. Buying another home without waiting until after you’ve sold yours

 So you bought another house, and you’re thinking about selling your house?
 This is a common scenario, but it’s not always the smartest.
-If you don’t have much equity in your home or major problems with the property that need to be fixed before listing it for sale, this might not be such a good idea.
+If you don’t have much equity in your home or significant problems with the property that need to be fixed before listing it for sale, this might not be a good idea.

 7. Failure to consider the cost of selling your home